HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems/noisefree.md

 From a programming perspective the operators and Hamiltonians are HashMaps or Dictionaries with `MixedProducts` or `HermitianMixedProducts` (respectively) as keys and the coefficients \\(\alpha_j\\) as values.

 In `struqture` we distinguish between mixed operators and Hamiltonians to avoid introducing unphysical behaviour by accident.
 While both are sums over normal ordered mixed products (stored as dictionaries of products with a complex prefactor), Hamiltonians are guaranteed to be hermitian to avoid introducing unphysical behaviour by accident.
-In a mixed Hamiltonian , this means that the sums of products are sums of hermitian mixed products (we have not only the \\(c^{\dagger}c\\) terms but also their hermitian conjugate) and the on-diagonal terms are required to have real prefactors.
+In a mixed Hamiltonian, this means that the sums of products are sums of hermitian mixed products (we have not only the \\(c^{\dagger}c\\) terms but also their hermitian conjugate) and the on-diagonal terms are required to have real prefactors.
 We also require the smallest index of the creators to be smaller than the smallest index of the annihilators.

 For `MixedOperators` and `MixedHamiltonians`, we need to specify the number of spin subsystems, bosonic subsystems and fermionic subsystems exist in the operator/Hamiltonian.
 See the example for more information.